NeloferArj/HikingTrailReviewApp/README.md

 # Hiking Trails Review App

-This repository contains the code for a Yelp clone app built using the Express, Node.js, and MongoDB stack.
+This repository contains the code for a Hiking Trail Review app built using the Express, Node.js, and MongoDB stack.
 The app allows users to search for and review trails, similar to the popular Yelp platform.

 ## Features